 Strong social media engagement, attendance and mainstream media coverage

-Over the course of the campaign, the museum has seen attendance rise by 108 percent, with strong correlations tied to social media coverage it received.
-Furthermore, social media engagement rose 60 percent year-over-year.
+Over the course of the campaign, social media engagement rose 60 percent year-over-year.
 “We are now able to use media intelligence to better target our audience, tweak messaging in forthcoming announcements based on previous message cut through, compare stats year on year to draw comparisons and directly link visitor spikes to boosted media coverage,” said Bates.

 In terms of mainstream media coverage, 12 tier one publications featured the museum, and over 75 percent of that coverage featured the museum’s key messages.